Our Student Ambassadors

 How to apply

 To be an RSTMH Student Ambassador, you ideally need to be a full-time student in a subject related to global health, with good networks and a strong understanding of RSTMH and our work.
+You also need to be an existing RSTMH member.

 As an RSTMH Student Ambassador, you can gain experience in a similar field to your studies and complement your academic abilities by getting involved in many ways including, but not limited to: